xch00/cs294-137-hw2-xch00/README.md

 bjo3rn
 tkbala

-Submit a link to your repo on bCourses; do not modify your repo after the submission deadline.
+**Submit a link to your repo and your video on bCourses.** Do not modify your repo after the submission deadline.

 ## Setting Up Your Project:
 Note the assets used in this assignmente was tested on Unity 2020.3.17f1.
 It may work in other versions too.